 But maybe you’re still not listening – I’m talking of a dream which will be engaging for a much wider audience, not just something of interest to people who already like bicycles.
 We’re going to have to think much bigger…

 What will it mean for ordinary people when cycling becomes ordinary?
 What will the city or town feel like?
 What will it smell like?
 What will it sound like?
 Once more people are cycling what else will change?
-What will it feel like to walk around?
+And forget bicycles, what will it feel like to walk around?
 What will it be like to shop in?
 How will people spend their time differently?
 AND why will they like it that way?

 If we can provide people with a convincing vision which captures these things, only then – once it’s properly imaginative – is it going to become properly believable.